message-manager-discord/bot/docs/self-hosting/installing.md

 # Self Hosting

 {% hint style="warning" %}
-I do not provide support for running your own instance of this bot other than these docs, and I would prefer if you invite the offical instance instead.
+I do not provide support for running your own instance of this bot other than these docs, and I would prefer if you invite the official instance instead.
 However you can run it if you want to, and you can reach out if you think you have found a bug.
 {% endhint %}

 ## Installation